OutSystems/docs-bestpractices/src/performance/references/references.md

 ### Solution

-Always use a connection pool management mechanism in frequent connections to third party database systems, like SQL Server, Oracle, DB2 or MySQL, through extension integration.
+Always use a connection pool management mechanism in frequent connections to third party database systems, like SQL Server, Oracle, PostgreSQL, DB2 or MySQL, through extension integration.

 ### Importance

-Always use a connection pool management mechanism in frequent connections to third party database systems, like SQL Server, Oracle, DB2 or MySQL, through extension integration
+Always use a connection pool management mechanism in frequent connections to third party database systems, like SQL Server, Oracle, PostgreSQL, DB2 or MySQL, through extension integration

 ### Remarks